fede1024/rust-rdkafka/rdkafka-sys/README.md

 system, and it will configure the compiler to dynamically link against it.

-The **`cmake-build`** feature builds librdkafka with its [CMake] build system, rather than its default build system, which uses a bespoke tool called [mklove].
+The **`cmake-build`** feature builds librdkafka with its [CMake] build system, rather than its default [mklove]-based build system.
+This feature requires that CMake is installed on the build machine.
-The CMake build system is more reliable and should be preferred, as it supports out-of-tree builds and cross-compilation, but it requires that CMake be installed on the system.

 The following features directly correspond to librdkafka features (i.e., flags you would pass to `configure` if you were compiling manually).